 ‘Well, I do,’ said Poppy.
 ‘Reminds me of the Yorkshire Dales, only without the old barns and dry-stone walls.
 And look,’ she added, pointing to a nearby elongated, flat-topped hill, ‘there’s even a hill like the one we camped next to in Wensleydale.’

 Levi turned to look at the hill.
 As he did so, the silhouette of a small group of travellers crested the ridge.
 He inhaled sharply.
-Seymour heard his gasp and spun round quickly.
+Seymour heard his gasp, turned to follow his gaze then spun round quickly.

 ‘GET DOWN – NOW!’

-Shocked by their uncle’s sudden urgent tone, the children dropped instantly to the ground, as Seymour kicked loose soil onto the fire, instantly killing the flames, then he too flung himself to the ground.
+Shocked by their uncle’s sudden urgent tone, the children dropped instantly to the ground as Seymour kicked loose soil onto the fire, instantly killing the flames, then he, too, flung himself down.

 ‘Stay still,’ he hissed, ‘we mustn’t be seen.’

-Levi’s heart thudded against the heath.
-He glanced across at his sister.
+Levi glanced across at his sister, his heart thudding against the heath.
 She lay where she fell, her eyes wide with fear.
-Slowly Levi turned his head and stole a glance toward the hill.
-The shadowy forms were slowly disappearing over the crown of the hill into what was probably another valley beyond.
+Slowly he turned his head and stole a glance towards the hill, to where the shadowy forms were slowly disappearing over the ridge into what was probably another valley beyond.
 Distance prevented Levi from making out any detail, but something about the furtive, hunched outlines sent chills up his back, the outlandish profiles filling him with a deep sense of dread.

-Once the strange wanderers had disappeared from the rim Levi sighed in relief and lowered his head, resting his face on his arm.
+Once the strange wanderers had disappeared from the rim Levi sighed in relief and rested his face on his arm.
 In the sudden darkness afforded by his sleeve a vision of the mysterious characters played across his mind, only this time they reminded him of something else.
 They prompted him to recall images seen only yesterday.